icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 If the org property on the vCards for the entity with the role of registrant is not present, the following tests apply:

-1. Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Organization”.
+1. Test case [-63300](#id-testCase-63300){ #id-testCase-63300 }: Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Organization”.
 ```json
 {
   "code": -63300,